idealneil/filebrowser-docker-guide/README.md

 # Filebrowser Docker Installation Guide

-## Assumptions:
+### Assumptions:
 You already have Docker and Portainer intalled on your system

-## Prep Work:
+### Installation:
-You need to create the 'filebrowser.db' file before running the stack in Portainer
+In your home directory create the App Data folder for your Docker config files `cd ~ mkdir appdata cd appdata mkdir filebrowser`

-`mdir`
+Create the 'filebrowser.db' file before running the stack in Portainer `cd ~ cd appdata/filebrowser touch filebrowser.db`